A Month of Ferocious Battles and Shifting Powers

 ...making the executions illegal...

-The legality of these executions has been widely debated.
-By modern standards, the event would be classified as a war crime.
 At the time, the White leadership was embarrassed, as there was no formal declaration of war, and the legality of the actions relied solely on a military order rather than conventional law.

 The Senate categorized the victims as "armed civilians," making the executions illegal due to the absence of specific legislation authorizing the death penalty.